 Congratulations to our Phebe Linette Bonilla Prado!
 She has a new paper out about carbon capture.
 Specifically, how molecular simulations can provide information about hydrotalcites and their interaction with CO2.

-This paper came about from her attendance at the GHGT-15 conference.
-We spoke to Phebe about her paper and the GHGT conference.
+This paper on carbon capture and hydrotalcites came from her attendance at the GHGT-15 conference.
+We spoke to Phebe about her paper and the conference.

-The GHGT conference is the main international conference on greenhouse gas mitigation technologies, especially on CCS (Carbon Capture and Storage) technologies which have a crucial role in achieving net-zero emissions and mitigating climate change.
+The GHGT conference is the main international conference on greenhouse gas mitigation technologies, especially on CCS (Carbon Capture and Storage) technologies.
+CCS has a crucial role in achieving net-zero emissions and mitigating climate change.

 My supervisor told me about the conference at the start of my PhD.
 However, I was not able to go to the 14th edition in Australia as I had only just started.
 I was preparing to go to the conference in the United Arab Emirates in October 2020.
 However, due to the pandemic, it was delayed until March 2021 and was held virtually.